ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The DNS is a common point of vulnerability for all of these challenges.
-An entity that can provision false DNS records for a domain can attack the DNS challenge directly and can provision false A/AAAA records to direct the ACME server to send its TLS SNI or HTTP validation query to a remote server of the attacker's choosing.
+An entity that can provision false DNS records for a domain can attack the DNS challenge directly and can provision false A/AAAA records to direct the ACME server to send its HTTP validation query to a remote server of the attacker's choosing.
 There are a few different mitigations that ACME servers can apply:

 * Always querying the DNS using a DNSSEC-validating resolver (enhancing